feast-dev/feast/CONTRIBUTING.md

   grant role accountadmin, sysadmin to user user2;
   ```
   * Also remember to save your [account name](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#:~:text=organization_name%20is%20the%20name%20of,your%20account%20within%20your%20organization), username, and role.
+3. Create Dashboard and add a Tile.
-3. Create a warehouse and database named `FEAST` with the schema `OFFLINE`.
+4. Create a warehouse and database named `FEAST` with the schema `OFFLINE`.
   ```sql
   create or replace warehouse feast_tests_wh with warehouse_size='MEDIUM' --set your warehouse size to whatever your budget allows--